 Finally spread the remaining cake batter on top, then sprinkle on the turbinado sugar and sliced almonds.

-Bake at 350°F for 55 minutes until golden brown.
-Leave the cake in the baking pan to cool for 30 minutes before turning it out onto a serving plate.
+Bake at 350°F for 55 minutes, or until golden brown.
+Let cool in the baking pan for 30 minutes before transferring to a serving plate.
 Look how inviting that golden crust looks!
 Best enjoyed warm with a side of vanilla ice cream or whipping cream.

 The Result

 Let’s have a close-up look at our freshly sliced rustic vegan almond blueberry cake.
-I am obsessed with the golden crunch on top and the light, moist filling with evenly distributed berries.
-Delicious served with vanilla ice cream or whipped cream.
-I really hope this has inspired you to try this cake.
+I am obsessed with the golden, crunchy top and the light, moist interior and evenly distributed berries.
+Perfect as a dessert or as a sweet treat served with afternoon tea.
+I hope this post has inspired you to try this cake.

 Common Questions

-This recipe makes one 9 inch round cake, with an average of 8 generous slices.
+This recipe makes one 9-inch round cake, yielding approximately 8 generous slices.

-For homemade buttermilk, add 1 tbsp white vinegar to 180ml plant based milk.
-Allow curdling for 10 minutes before adding to the batter.
+For homemade buttermilk, add 1 tbsp white vinegar to 180ml plant-based milk.
+Let it curdle for 10 minutes before adding to the batter.

-This cake is best enjoyed on the day of baking but will store well in an airtight container at room temperature for up to 3 days.
+This cake is best enjoyed fresh and will store well in an airtight container at room temperature for up to 3 days.
+For longer storage, you can freeze slices in an airtight container for up to 3 months.

 If you like fruity desserts, check out these family favourites:

-- Showcase your favourite fruit on this Summer Fruits Sable Breton Tart (dairy free)
+- Showcase fresh fruit on this Summer Fruits Sable Breton Tart (dairy-free)

 Rustic Vegan Almond Blueberry Cake